Template Engine Tools (tools)

 [% tools.data.GoogleDomains.json() %]

-Getting information about the A-Parser version $tools.aparser.version()
+Getting A-Parser version information $tools.aparser.version()

 [% tools.aparser.version() %]

-Getting task ID and number of threads $tools.task.*
+Getting job ID and thread count $tools.task.*

-This tool allows you to get information about the task ID and display the number of threads used in the task.
+This tool allows you to get information about the job ID and display the thread count.
 There are two methods: